KamalDGRT/AGRO-HACKDSC-HACKTHONE/README.md

 and the backend will run in the port 3001

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+you don't need to bother about the backEnd the frotEnd will load on your default browser

-# About the team and the product
+## About the team and the product

 This is a MERN website made in a hackthone conducted by HACKDSC, So we have prepared a website for farmers to sell their product